-What is Mario Lemieux's Net Worth and Salary?
+What Is Mario Lemieux's Net Worth and Salary?

-Mario Lemieux is a former Canadian professional ice hockey player who has a net worth of $200 million.
-Also known as "Le Magnifique" (the magnificent one) and "Super Mario," Lemieux is considered one of the greatest hockey players of all time.
+Mario Lemieux is a former Canadian professional ice hockey player who has a net worth of $300 million.
+Also known as "Le Magnifique" (the magnificent one) and "Super Mario," Mario Lemieux is considered one of the greatest hockey players of all time.
 Over the course of his 17-season playing career, he won the Stanley Cup twice.
 In 1999, he assumed ownership of the team, and after he finished his playing career he won the cup a further three times.

 He broke many records over the course of his playing career, which is even more astonishing when you consider how many health issues Mario had to deal with.
 Many experts have stated that if he hadn't been struggling with things like a herniated disc and Hodgkin's Lymphoma, he probably would have achieved even more on the ice.